mlhartme/stool/main/documentation.md

 #### DESCRIPTION

-Stop all system stages and sends all other running stages to sleep.
+Stop all system stages and send all other running stages to sleep.
 Always uses fail mode `after`.

 ### stool-create